Blog/ How-to Guides

 The key to grabbing a candidate's attention is developing a flexible script that includes a compelling opening statement.

-a.
-While the script itself can serve as a guide that ensures you hit all the right points during the call, an opening statement can help quickly grab the attention of the potential talent and intrigue their interest in you
+• While the script itself can serve as a guide that ensures you hit all the right points during the call, an opening statement can help quickly grab the attention of the potential talent and intrigue their interest in you.

-b.
-With a relevant and captivating opening, you can also set a positive tone that can gear the conversation to more fruitful avenues as it progresses.
+• With a relevant and captivating opening, you can also set a positive tone that can steer the conversation to more fruitful avenues as it progresses.

 7. Use Social Media To Learn More About Your Candidate

-a.
-Building quick, tailored and to-the-point summary emails is important for any cold-calling strategy.
+• Building quick, tailored, and to-the-point summary emails is important for any cold-calling strategy.

-b.
-It not only shows you are in it because you mean it but also boosts your chances of moving ahead in the hiring process, faster.
+• It not only shows you are in it because you mean it, but it also boosts your chances of moving ahead in the hiring process faster.
 So, don't forget that email.

 Everything is here, in my head.
 Well, even the greatest rely on writing down their thoughts and ideas rather than leaving them in their heads

-By the way, if you want to up your hiring game in 2024, do try out using Skima AI's Talent Intelligence Tool that helps you identify best fit candidates among all the applicants (or your existing candidate pool) in the blink of an eye.
+By the way, if you want to up your hiring game in 2024, do try out using Skima AI's Talent Intelligence Tool that helps you identify the best-fit candidates among all the applicants (or your existing candidate pool) in the blink of an eye.

 Cold Calling vs Warm Calling